Dahod Family Alumni Center in the BU Castle

 100 years in the making

-After 100 years—more than 80 of them with BU—plans are under way to convert the Castle to an exciting new use: as the Dahod Family Alumni Center for BU’s 300,000-plus graduates.
-The total project costs are estimated at $7.6 million, including a projected $5 million in philanthropic support.
-Thanks to a $2 million gift from BU trustee Shamim Dahod (CGS’76, CAS’78, MED’87) and her husband, Ashraf Dahod, renovations are set to begin in spring, 2017.
+After 100 years—more than 80 of them with BU—the Castle is being converted to an exciting new use: as the Dahod Family Alumni Center for BU’s 326,000-plus graduates.
+Thanks to a $2 million gift from BU trustee Shamim Dahod (CGS’76, CAS’78, MED’87) and her husband, Ashraf Dahod, a thorough restoration is underway.
+The Alumni Center’s grand opening will be celebrated on Alumni Weekend 2018, September 19–23.
+(To receive updates about the Alumni Weekend events, visit bu.edu/alumniweekend.)

 A new home for BU alumni